jamokop/cm/README.md

 <h2>How to setup</h2>
 <p>step1:put the sourcecode in your webroot folder(if you don't know what the webroot folder is.google LAMP set up the enviroment first)</p>
 <p>step2:create a new database and import the two table(api/db/stat.sql and max_point.sql)</p>
-<p>step3:after create your database, set up the config in api/index.php(the medoo library use pdo,don't forget to open php_pdo_mysql in your php.ini)</p>
+<p>step3:after create your database, set up the config in api/index.php(the medoo library uses pdo,don't forget to open php_pdo_mysql in your php.ini)</p>
 <p>free to go </p>
 <h2>How to play</h2>
 <p>navigate: arrow keys</p>